gitter-badger/luda/site/html/_general/introduction.md

 ### Element

 Elements are basic visible units to create user interface.
 Each element has a specfic function, they don't rely on other elements.
-They can be used alone or combined together to create collections.
+They can be used alone or combined together to create UI patterns.
 For example, `button` can exist alone or combined to create a `button group`.

-### Collection
+### Pattern

-Collections are implementations of generally used UI patterns.
+Patterns are implementations of generally used UI design patterns.
 They can be combinations or extensions based on elements or other collections.
 For example, `form button` is a search bar like component.
 It's the combination of a `form text field` element and a `button` element.

 ### Utility